Sval Energi moves to buy Suncor’s Norwegian assets

 “The Norwegian Continental Shelf is still attractive, and we are building a strong cash-generating business in Norway with producing assets, future developments, and exciting exploration opportunities.
 We are executing our strategy and transforming into a significant player on the Norwegian Shelf,” added Lyngø.

-The Norwegian player explained that the commercial effective date of this transaction is 1 March 2022, and the deal is expected to be closed before the end of the year.
-The company also confirmed that this acquisition is subject to approval from the relevant Norwegian authorities.
+The Norwegian player explains that the commercial effective date of this transaction is 1 March 2022, and the deal is expected to be closed before the end of the year.
+The company also confirms that this acquisition is subject to approval from the relevant Norwegian authorities.

 Sval Energi has been actively working on building its portfolio by combining oil and gas resources with decarbonisation value chains.
 Some of its recent acquisitions include Spirit Energy Norway and ownership in the Martin Linge and Ekofisk fields, subject to required approvals.

 The Norwegian firm’s portfolio – excluding Suncor Energy Norway – consists of 67 licenses (9 operated) on the NCS.
 The company operates two producing fields – Oda and Vale – and is a partner in eight producing fields and five developments.
 Sval Energi is on course to reach 100,000 barrels of oil equivalent per day in 2023.